dennisn/LearningNotes/CSharp/DependencyInjection.md

 ### IServiceCollection: Add vs TryAdd
   - Most relevant with composition root
+  - `IServiceCollection.Add` will register multiple objects: effect similar to overwrite
-  - `Add` will overwrite the registered service
+    - If resolve 1 object only --> will get the last registered object
+    - If resolving IEnumerable --> will get all registered objects
   - `TryAdd` would only register the service if it wasn't before

 ### Grouping service registration